caprover/caprover-website/docs/stateless-with-persistent-data.md

 **Before you start here, please read:**

 * [Persistent Apps](persistent-apps.md)
-*

-This documentation will help you set-up a stateless app, for example a website hosted with "**php:7.4-apache**" to serve the "**uploads**" ( `/var/www/html/uploads` ) folder or any other folder you define from for example AWS or Wasabi S3, or any of the other [storage systems rclone supports](https://rclone.org/overview/).

-This will make it possible to have a otherwise pinned to node X app, to fail-over to a other node within the same Docker swarm.
+This documentation will help you set-up a stateless app with persistant data.
+For example a website hosted with "**php:7.4-apache**" serving the "**uploads**" ( `/var/www/html/uploads` ) folder or any other folder you define from for example AWS or Wasabi S3, or any of the other [storage systems rclone supports](https://rclone.org/overview/).
+This makes it possible to have an otherwise pinned to node X app, to fail-over to a other node within the same Docker swarm.

 There are multiple docker volume plugins to allow this set-up, I [@Daniël](https://caprover.slack.com/archives/DLR2Q4TC1) and my colleague Floris started out with "**rexray/s3fs**" but switched over to "**sapk/plugin-rclone**" as it was more stable, and handled fail-overs from node X to Y better.